BerendKemper/emperjs/README.md

         </details>
     </ul>
     <div>
-        Each endpoint is recorded in an ApiRecord from the App's ApiRegister.
+        Each endpoint is recorded in an ApiRecord from the Server's ApiRegister.
 Invoking report increments the apiRecord's counter property and adds the byteLength to the apiRecord's bytes property.
     </div>
 </div>